DrMikeG/EyeBolt/README.md

 850 nm

+The field or view of VL6180X is approximately ±12.5°

+FOV for the IR laser used for the distance sensor is 25 degrees (+/- 12.5).
+This means the spot size (the area over which the sensor reads a distance) is about 0.4 times the distance from the sensor.
+At a distance of 50 mm, it returns a reading from some point within a 20 mm spot on the object.
+Good for a proximity detector, not so good if you are trying to find the edge of an object.

 `Don't forget to remove the protective cover off the sensor, it may be a clear or slightly tinted plastic!`

 Resolution:	1 mm2